grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 ### Customizing Routing Errors

-If you want to retain HTTP `405 Method Not Allowed` instead of allowing it to be converted to the equivalent of the gRPC `12 UNIMPLEMENTED`, which is HTTP `501 Not Implmented` you can use the following example:
+If you want to retain HTTP `405 Method Not Allowed` instead of allowing it to be converted to the equivalent of the gRPC `12 UNIMPLEMENTED`, which is HTTP `501 Not Implemented` you can use the following example:

 ```go
 func handleRoutingError(ctx context.Context, mux *runtime.ServeMux, marshaler runtime.Marshaler, w http.ResponseWriter, r *http.Request, httpStatus int) {